bazooka-ci/bazooka/README.md

 ## The Philosophy

 We believe your build configuration should reside along your code, and be versioned as well.
-Tools like [Travis](https://travis-ci.org/) or [CircleCI](https://circleci.com/) leaded the way.
+Tools like [Travis](https://travis-ci.org/) or [CircleCI](https://circleci.com/) lead the way.

 But most of this tools are hosted services, and the "install yourself" alternatives are few and did not match what we think a Continuous Integration Tool like this should be.